prometheus/docs/content/docs/instrumenting/writing_exporters.md

 The former breaks for people who do a `sum()` over your metric, and the latter breaks sum and is quite difficult to work with.
-Some client libraries, for example Go, will actively try to stop you doing the former in a custom collector, and all client libraries should stop you from doing the latter with direct instrumentation.
+Some client libraries, for example Go, will actively try to stop you doing the latter in a custom collector, and all client libraries should stop you from doing the latter with direct instrumentation.
 Never do either of these, rely on Prometheus aggregation instead.